 Last Updated on

 Social media communication is a constantly growing and evolving landscape, full of possibility.
 I love it.
 Facebook groups, Facebook pages, Twitter feeds, Instagram posts, and website forums provide valuable spaces where we can exchange information, share experiences, discover new programs, connect with other Girl Scout volunteers, and make new friends.
 But there be monsters here too, sometimes lurking on the edges of the map, sometimes unwittingly behind your own keyboard.
-Navigating the World Wide Web may be old territory for some, but if interacting in a Facebook group feels like sailing into uncharted waters, let the Girl Scout Law be your guide.
+Navigating the World Wide Web may be old territory for some, but if interacting in a Facebook group feels like sailing into uncharted waters, let the Girl Scout Law be your compass.
 Just as it guides you and your girls’ actions in person, the Law can chart a path for how we adults interact with each other in virtual spaces, especially social media.

 Pin this post for later!